 Tide Talk Blog with Hookpod CEO & Marine Biologist

-For World Albatross day, we chatted with Becky Ingham, marine biologist and CEO of Hookpod.
+Check out our recent chat with Becky Ingham, marine biologist and CEO of Hookpod.
 Hookpod's goal is to see a world without seabird by-catch.

 What is your background?

 - Becky is a marine biologist by training who worked in the Falkland Islands for Falklands Conservation, studying penguins, albatrosses and other wildlife and flora.
 She returned to the UK where she worked for the RSPB for 7 years prior to joining Hookpod when the company started in 2013.

 - We develop and manufacture a seabird by-catch mitigation measure, the Hookpod.
 It works by enclosing the barb of longline hooks as they are set, preventing any seabirds becoming hooked, dragged under and drowned.
 Once at 20m depth, an automatic opening device is triggered and the Hookpod opens to release the hook and start fishing.

 - I always wanted to work involved with the ocean.
 It's the last great unknown area on Earth.
 Later on, and having fallen in love with albatrosses while working in the Southern Oceans, it seemed like an obvious choice to try and help prevent the extinction of these amazing birds.

 What is your favorite part of your job?

 - Meeting people and knowing that in some small way you can help make a difference.
 I love seeing the enthusiasm and commitment from people working in all areas of ocean conservation.
 Getting a small win always feels so good!

 What are future goals for Hookpod?